 Time frame: up to 6 months

-Time frame: Baseline and approximately 10 weeks
+Time frame: Baseline and approximately 10 weeks and 20 weeks

-Expected body weight percentage will be calculated for age and sex to evaluate physical status at baseline and end of treatment (session 20) to evaluate any changes during treatment.
+Change in BMI percentile at baseline and end of treatment (session 20) to evaluate any changes during treatment.

-Time frame: Baseline and approximately 6 months
+Time frame: Baseline and session 20 (at week 20)

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.